 BPA-free plastics contain hundreds of other chemicals that are not safe.

 Plastics are also known as hormone disruptors.
 And this is the case when they are in contact with regular foods.
-Now imagine what organic acids from Kombucha can pull out of them!
+Now imagine what things can organic acids from Kombucha pull out of them!

-So when you purchase Kombucha brewed in plastic, you might be getting all those extea synthetic goodies right inside that Kombucha.
+So, when you purchase Kombucha brewed in plastic, you might be getting all those extra synthetic goodies right along, inside that Kombucha.